dell/dkms/README.md

 build time and signs every module that it builds before it gets compressed in the configured kernel compression mechanism of choice.

-This requires the `openssl` command to be present on the system.
+This requires version 1.1.1 or newer of the `openssl` command to be present on the system.

 Private key and certificate are auto generated the first time DKMS is run and placed in `/var/lib/dkms`.
 These certificate files can be pre-populated with